sanukag/ai-maintenance-assistant/docs/containerisation.md

 `AMA_WEB_PORT` controls the interface port and defaults to `3000`.
 The Next.js server reaches FastAPI through `AMA_API_BASE_URL`; Compose fixes that value to the internal `http://api:8000` service address.

+`AMA_QDRANT_PORT` controls the loopback-only diagnostic port and defaults to `6333`.
+Application containers use the internal `http://qdrant:6333` address.
+Set `AMA_VECTOR_STORE=sqlite` to bypass Qdrant without removing its stored data.

 Embeddings and grounded answers remain disabled by default.
 To enable both OpenAI providers, set these values only in the untracked `.env` file: